We explain how taxis can charge, how to read the meter on metered rides, your rights as a passenger and what you can expect from the driver.

-As with all taxi fare information, the tariffs must be clearly shown outside and inside the car.
-This includes information about what tariffs apply at different times of the day.
-Many taxi companies are simplifying their fare calculations by using one tariff around the clock.
 Taxi meters automatically reduce the tariff when the cab is stationary or going slower than 20km/h.
 They then switch to a waiting rate calculated by the minute.

 The flag fall is combined with the tariff and the total is displayed on the taxi meter.

 Taxi meters allow cabbies to add extra fees to any journey.
 If you don't know why you are being asked to pay extras, ask the cabbie.
 They must be able to explain what you are paying for.
-Extras are displayed on the taxi meter in their own window.
+Extras are usually displayed on the taxi meter in their own window.